Our Mission: To strengthen the working class’s talents and skills through training and capacity building and boost sustainable economic processes.

 Lindsay Fred

-Lindsay Fred serves as Sales Director and Assistant Vice President at Cargill, bringing 20 years of experience in Sales, Commercial, and Finance leadership to our Board.
+Lindsay Fred brings 20 years of experience in Sales, Commercial, and Finance leadership to our Board.
 Her background in strategic planning and financial strategy supports our organization's mission while promoting financial health and operational efficiency.
 She holds a Bachelor’s degree in Accounting and a Master’s degree in Business Administration.
 Born and raised in Venezuela, Lindsay has a deep understanding of the immigrant journey and the opportunities for growth and success in this country.
 She is a passionate advocate for empowering and advancing the Hispanic and Latino community.